 The Zimbabwe safari season is also in full swing now, with Hwange National Park attracting large numbers of elephants, lions and other species that are attracted to the pumped water and Mana Pools National Park providing some of the best elephant and wild dog encounters on foot.

 And then there is Victoria Falls on both the Zambian and Zimbabwean sides, open for business throughout the year, and a must for any serious Africa-fanatic.

 EAST AND CENTRAL AFRICA

-That amazing spectacle, the Great Wildebeest Migration, is moving northwards through the western corridor of Tanzania’s Serengeti National Park, and approaching the dramatic Grumeti River crossings.
-Click here for a month-by-month description of this, the greatest show on Earth.
+That fantastic spectacle, the Great Wildebeest Migration, is moving northwards through the western corridor of Tanzania’s Serengeti National Park and approaching the dramatic Grumeti River crossings.

 Maasai Mara in Kenya is also a good bet (at any time of year) because even though the migration has not yet arrived, resident predators and prey species are plentiful, and the hordes of tourists have not yet arrived.

-Trekking for mountain gorillas, chimps and golden monkeys in Uganda’s Bwindi Impenetrable National Park and Kibale National Park and Rwanda’s Volcanoes National Park is now at its best, with the rainy season having ended, and the views across the mountains and volcanic lakes go on for ever.
+Trekking for mountain gorillas, chimps and golden monkeys in Uganda’s Bwindi Impenetrable National Park and Kibale National Park and Rwanda’s Volcanoes National Park is now at its best, with the rainy season has just ended, and the views across the mountains and volcanic lakes go on forever.

 TRAVEL WITH AFRICA GEOGRAPHIC